sbt/sbt-git/README.md

 ## Licensing ##

-This software is licensed under the BSD licenese.
+This software is licensed under the BSD license.